JJ-223/FinalProject/README.md

           - Prompts for errors
           - Win message (or draw)

-- Test cases / errors
+- Test cases / errors:
           - Slot is already occupied (whether by their own or the other player)
           - Input for slot is out of bounds (not 1-9) (whether it be ints or chars or strings)